 You need the internet

 Some DJ booths – those in the best clubs – have rock-solid, high-speed, wired Ethernet direct to the equipment.
 In the future, all will.
 But it is hardly the norm today.
 And by and large, you do need the internet to use these services.
-Replying on public WiFi or your cellular data to keep the party going is not advisable, and no professional would ever do so.
+Relying on public WiFi or your cellular data to keep the party going is not advisable, and no professional would ever do so.

 Now, let’s be clear: you don’t always need rock solid internet.
 Some of these services offer “cached” or offline tracks, where you can download playlists to your DJ system beforehand.
 This means that at the gig, you won’t need the internet.
 That’s the ideal.

 Others will load whole tracks, one at a time.
 That means that even if the internet dips, your track will play to the end.
 You may not be able to load the next track, but the music won’t stop (and you can cue up a track from your own music collection to play next).